Exit fullscreen mode for this application.

 Update the renderer framerate using the system config variables.

 The Application class is the main entry point for creating a melonJS game.
-It initializes the renderer, creates the game world and viewport, registers DOM event listeners (resize, orientation, scroll), and starts the game loop.
+The constructor resolves the given settings, creates the game world and registers DOM event listeners (resize, orientation, scroll); you MUST then call (and await) init, which builds the renderer, appends the canvas to the parent element, and starts the game loop — without it the application has no renderer and displays nothing.

 The Application instance provides access to the core game systems: